microsoft/Hephaestus/README.md

 ![architecture diagram](./docs/architecture.drawio.png)

+### Logical flow:
+1. A user-defined external data extraction and transformation process creates NDJSON FHIR bundles and sends them to the Azure Storage Account specified by `FHIR_STORAGE_CONN_STR` and `FHIR_STORAGE_CONTAINER`.
+1. When an export file is ready for processing, send a message to the Azure Storage Queue `FHIR_STORAGE_QUEUE`.
+`{ "filename": "2024-07-22.ndjson", "lineCount": 1059, "isLastFileInRequest": true}`
+1. A Queue triggered Azure Function picks up the message and begins assembling an import batch.
+Additional files will be added to the same batch until the `MAX_BATCH_SIZE` is achieved.
+1. When the Orchestration function detects that `MAX_BATCH_SIZE` has been exceeded, or the incoming Queue message contains `"isLastFileInRequest": true`, the batch is submitted to the $import endpoint of the FHIR API `FHIR_SERVER_URL`.
+1. A Timer triggered function monitors the status endpoint URL returned by the $import endpoint.

+### Logging and Monitoring
+All batches and files are tracked in an Azure Storage Table `FHIR_STORAGE_TABLE`.
+When a job is complete, the status is updated in the table along with basic statistics about the job.

+Application Insights and Log Analytics are used to feed an Azure Dashboard page that provides visibility into the running orchestration process and FHIR Import jobs.

+Log files emitted from the FHIR $import process are automatically loaded to a storage container `fhirlogs` of the Storage Account defined by `FHIR_STORAGE_CONN_STR`.
+These logs can be consumed by Azure Fabric and PowerBI, or any other data/reporting/analysis tools, for the purpose of detailed status reporting.
+The setup and configuration of a Fabric workspace and PowerBI report are outside the scope of this repository.

 ## Local Development Setup Guide

 1. Clone this repo to your local machine -OR- open in Github Codespaces.